firstdraft/guides/optional-syntaxes-in-ruby.md

 some_method("first_argument", 2, :this => "argument", :is => "a Hash")
 ```

-Now it _really_ looks like the method is taking four arguments, but it's not; Ruby can figure out from the hash rockets that the final two things are really just one Hash.
+Now it _really_ looks like the method is taking more than three arguments, but it's not; Ruby can figure out from the hash rockets that the stuff at the end is really just one Hash.

 **Note that you can _only_ drop the curly brackets around a Hash in this one, very specific case** — if the Hash is the _last_ argument to a method.
 So this: